w4rum/discord-markdown-ast-parser/README.md

   will be detected as spoilers spanning the code segments, although the Discord the client will only show spoiler bars before and after the code segment, but not on top of it.
+- Custom parsers are experimental, tends to work for different pair of values.